artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

    verifications.
 8. Finally, choose a command to produce the "Event detail" text that will be written in the section of the METS file covering the normalization event.
-   Archivematica already includes a suitable command for ffmpeg, but you can also create a custom command.
+   Archivematica already includes a suitable command for FFmpeg, but you can also create a custom command.
 9. Click "Create command".